andreeavflorea/Metrics_validation/README.md

 To exclude a method from the boxplots, simply add its identifier (e.g., locscale, locspiral, emr, etc) to the *filtered_columns* list.
 All metrics associated with the specified methods will be automatically removed from the plots and from the corresponding statistical summaries.

+**Note:** *filtered_columns* must always be defined as a tuple.
+When excluding a single method, include a trailing comma (e.g.,("emr",)).
+Defining it as a string (e.g.,("emr")) will cause matching errors.
+When excluding multiple methods, list them as strings within the tuple (e.g., ("emr", "locspiral", "locscale")).
+Use an empty tuple () if no methods should be excluded.

 In addition to the plots, the script outputs a JSON file containing summary statistics —including the mean, median, and first and third quartiles— for each metric and post-processing method.